 0.9 linear feet

-Photographs, financial records, scrapbooks, correspondence, bills, receipts, and tax forms of Sedalia cigar-maker.
+The papers of E.T.
+Behrens contain photographs, financial records, scrapbooks, correspondence, bills, receipts, and tax forms of Sedalia cigar-maker.
 Accounting records relate to Sedalia Independent Company and Behrens Cigar Manufacturers.
 Scrapbooks are collection of information preparing for 1921 Missouri centennial.

 Civil War Scrapbook, Missouri, 1823-1868, (C1379)